HackerN64/F3DEX3/docs/Documentation/Design Tradeoffs.md

 though it can be seen in certain extreme cases.
 However, it is used on the SM64 title screen for the zoom-in on Mario's face, so this will look slightly different.

+Far clipping can be used to cull tris which are fully "fogged out" if the background color (no skybox) is also the fog color, for performance benefits.
+This effect has a bad reputation in '90s era games for being used as a cheap trick to hide performance problems, though it's occasionally used in "spooky" levels in romhacks.
+In F3DEX3, `SPAlphaCompareCull` can be used instead of far clipping to cull these triangles which are fully in fog.

 The removal of far clipping saved a bunch of DMEM space, and enabled other changes to the clipping implementation which saved even more DMEM space.